Collagen vs Bone Broth

 You’ll see that collagen is heavily processed using nasty enzymes and deodorizing agents.

-To date I haven't seen any articles citing lab-based nutrition facts testing to explain the differences between collagen and bone broth.
+To date I haven't seen any articles citing lab-based nutrition facts testing to explain collagen vs. bone broth.
 Most articles outline some differences at a surface level, but fail to go deep.

 I am publishing this report to provide you with some concrete numbers to back up all the internet fluff out there.
 Buckle up, let's begin.